htomaka/trop-vite-19/README.md

 ## Requirements
 - I should be able to save my personal infos
 - I should be able to use the app from my mobile device
-- When I go out for a walk, I want to be notified if I cross the authorized 1km boundary around my home.
+- When I go out for a walk, I want to be notified if I cross the authorized (n)km boundary around my home.